 We’ve talked before about how rocking your baby to sleep, or letting your baby sleep constantly in your arms, can backfire.
 It can become a habit for your baby, and pretty soon you’ll find she won’t settle for anything less than being rocked (or held) each time she sleeps.

-The same hold true for naps in the swing.
+The same holds true for naps in the swing.
 If your baby is a frequent swing-napper, you may find that he won’t nap anywhere else.
 And at that point, you may start to feel like the swing is causing more problems than it’s solving!

 Our Recommendation: Begin as You Mean to Continue

 As Nicole’s said before, it’s best to begin as you mean to continue.
 And that’s a good thing to keep in mind when you use your infant swing.
 Again, it can be a great tool for banishing your baby’s cranky spells, but it’s not something you’ll want to use for all (or even most) of your baby’s naps.

 Instead, we recommend that you get to the root of your baby’s napping problems and work to solve them, instead of using the swing as a “band-aid” fix.
 If your baby is struggling with naps and is past the 4 month mark, then you can try sleep training.
 If your newborn is experiencing nap trouble, we offer newborn-friendly sleep coaching strategies, including sample sleep-inducing routines, in our e-book, Essential Keys To Your Newborn’s Sleep.
 We can also help guide your newborn to better naps in a gentle, safe approach with our special newborn-focused Personalized Sleep Plans™.